 T. L. WILLIS, Trustee.

 My great, great grandfather, Edward Joseph, was born in Ireland in 1830.
 His father was a Member of Parliament and owned extensive lands in Co Louth.
 His mother, Anna Fermina Mendoza was an Anglo-Spanish heiress.
-In 1853 Edward married Augusta Bryan, another heiress, whose family owned land in Co Kilkenny and was said to be the richest Commoners in Ireland.
-He was High Sheriff of Co Louth, a Major in the Louth Militia and for one season was Master of the Louth Foxhounds.
+In 1853 Edward married Augusta Bryan, another heiress, whose family owned land in Co Kilkenny and were said to be the richest Commoners in Ireland.
+He was High Sheriff of Co Louth, a Major in the Louth Militia and for one season Master of the Louth Foxhounds.
 He succeeded his father as the 2nd Lord Bellew in 1866.

 How can he possibly have ended up owning a hotel in Gravesend and going bankrupt owing money to a wine merchant?
 It is a sad tale.
-He left his wife and went to England with his mistress. ( History repeated itself in the 20th century.)
+He left his wife and went to England with his mistress.
+(History repeated itself in the 20th century.)
 The family was successful in disinheriting him and cutting off his access to Bellew and Bryan funds.
 After his bankruptcy he went to live on the Continent and died in Bad Mannheim in Germany in 1895, aged 65.

 Until now my family has been as reticent as Florence Craye about this fall from grace of this especially black sheep in the Bellew flock.